 Katie Schroth

-Katie Schroth is the vice president of the Air and Space Forces Center, within MITREs National Security (MNS) Sector.
-MNS develops solutions for Department of Defense agencies, the Intelligence Community, and the Department of Justice.
+Katie Schroth is vice president of the Air and Space Forces Center within MITRE National Security (MNS).
+MNS develops solutions for Department of War agencies, the Intelligence Community, and the Department of Justice.
 In this role, Schroth sets strategy and priorities to ensure MITRE delivers technical capabilities and Air Force mission objectives.
 These include critical needs in space warfighting, air operations, nuclear enterprise modernization, cyber operations, and joint lethality in contested environments.

 Schroth is the former managing director for MITRE’s Army portfolio, leading more than 200 staff serving more than 50 sponsors.
 Previously, she was chief engineer of MITRE’s Joint and Services Center.
-Both support the National Security Engineering Center (NSEC), the federally funded R&D center that MITRE operates on behalf of the Department of Defense.
+Both support the National Security Engineering Center, the federally funded research and development center MITRE operates on behalf of the Department of War.